gerauschlos/anticipation/README.md

     !?say <message>
     The bot will say anything after `!?say`.
 (Admin+)

+-Send:-
+    !?send <message>
+    Sends message to jailor of the current match or to the jailed.

 -Info:-
     !?info [role]
     The info for a custom role will come up in a fancy embed. :GWowoBlobCoffee: